Long-term agreement gives NSM exclusive rights to manage DU's athletic sponsorship and multi-media rights

 Come enjoy a barbecue dinner and meet the DU coaches and staff

-Greg Amodio has made significant strides in moving DU's 16-team athletic department forward in his first seven years on the job.
+Greg Amodio has made significant strides in moving DU's 16-team athletic department forward in his first eight years on the job.

 Amodio's vision - as well as a University-wide commitment to excellence - has resulted in a number of capital projects completed since he took the reins of the Department of Athletics on August 4, 2005.
 Over $5 million in improvements to the Palumbo Center as well as extensive renovation work on Rooney Field have provided DU's coaches and student-athletes with resources necessary for competitive success.